-Civilian immunity in war
+2.3.9 Civilian immunity in war

 Civilian immunity is to be understood as "an almost absolute principle that spells out one of the central and most stringent requirements of justice as it applies to war, and recognizes an almost absolute right of the vast majority of civilians-namely, all those who cannot be considered 'currently engaged in the business of war'-not to be targets of deadly violence.
-This right and principle trumps other moral considerations with which they may come into conflict, with one exception: that of a (narrowly understood) moral disaster" (Primoratz 2010, pp.39-40).
+This right and principle trumps o ther m oral considerations with which they may come into conflict, with one exception: that of a (narrowly understood) moral disaster" (Primoratz 2010, pp.39-40).

 In the late nineteenth century, European and American governments upheld an ideal of limited war, that did not target civilians but only armed combatants, when fighting other countries considered to be "civilized".
 It was seen as a civilizational achievement and codified in The Hague Conventions of 1899 and 1907.
-However, it was never applied to civilians of other so-called races - black, brown or yellow.
+However, it was never applied to civilians outside of Europe and America.
+Across Africa, Latin America, Asia, and the Pacific, imperialist forces, driven by racist attitudes and ideas, slaughtered civilians without considering it uncivilized, as these peoples were themselves considered uncivilized.
 In places around the world, imperialist forces slaughtered civilians without considering it uncivilized, as these peoples were themselves considered uncivilized.
 And with the start of the First World War, and throughout the remainder of the twentieth century, the idea of civilian immunity in war was largely forgotten or ignored in all wars.
 Only with the UN Secretary-General's 1999 report on the protection of civilians, and subsequent UN Security Council resolution mandating UN peacekeeping missions with the task of protecting civilians, did the international community return more resolutely to this idea and refocus on the topic of civilian immunity, this time extending it to ALL civilians and exactly one hundred years after the first Hague Convention.